 All this in turn leads to an increase in individualism.
 Our ability to find out things on our own means we no longer rely on the wiser, more educated members of our society for direction or seek to learn for ourselves.
 Our searching becomes instant and self-serving—a “what can I get out of this” attitude—and means when we are asked to give of ourselves, we are reluctant.
 It simply is not something we are used to doing any more.”

 In honor of the (University of) Pennsylvania-Cornell (University) football game that used to take place on Thanksgiving Day during much of the Twentieth Century I am posting a two minute clip from the 1993 game.
+(Click on the title of this post to view it.)
 Happy Thanksgiving!

 I’m currently watching the University of Pennsylvania football team try to make an eleventh hour comeback against Harvard on Soldier’s Field in Cambridge, Mass.
 This game, which usually has Ivy League Title implications, is being broadcast on NBC Sports.
 Having several players out with injuries, Penn has racked up some uncharacteristic losses in the past few games and is most certainly out of the title race.
 Princeton looks ready to take the cup from us this year… “Fight on, Pennsylvania!”